soggybag/learn-semantic-markup/README.md

 ## What is this?

-This is a directory of text documents that you can mark up for practice learning HTML.
-The documents contain the typical types of things you might see in web sites on your phone and desktop.
+This is a directory of text documents that you can mark up for practice to learn HTML.
+The documents contain the typical content you might see in web sites on your phone and desktop.
 Only the text is included here!
-Your practice is to add the HTML tags.
+Your job is to add the markup!

-As long as your syntax is valid the documents will work in a browser.
-That said there are some answers that are more right than others and other answers that confuse or muddle what the document is trying to express.
-If the markup you add is adding clarity to the content you're doing well!
+Besides writing syntactically correct HTML code your goal is to use HTML markup to enhance the meaning and preserve the context of the information.
+The markup should add clarity.

 **Your goal** is to mark up the document with the tags that best describe the content text.
 You want the tags to best express the message and intent of the content of each document.

 **Don't** worry about what the documents look like in the browser. _This is a common beginner mistake_.
 The default styles in the browser are only default choices provided when no other stylesheet has been included.

 Use these tags: